-If a case reaches this stage of the fitness to practise process, it is referred to as an 'allegation' as the case will now meet the Council's standard of acceptance for allegations (see page 9).
+If a case reaches this stage of the fitness to practise process, it is referred to as an 'allegation' as the case will now meet the Council's standard of acceptance for allegations which is explained on page X.

-The role of an Investigating Committee Panel (ICP) is to consider allegations made against registrants and to decide whether there is a 'case to answer.'
+The role of an Investigating Committee Panel (ICP) is to consider allegations made against our registrants and to decide whether there is a 'case to answer' in respect of those allegations.

-An ICP meets in private to conduct a paperbased consideration of the allegation.
+An ICP meets in private to conduct a paper-based consideration of the allegations.
 The registrant and complainant do not appear before the ICP.
 The purpose of this process is to determine whether there is a 'realistic prospect' that the Council will be able to establish that the registrant's fitness to practise is impaired.
 In cases where an ICP considers that the 'realistic prospect test' has not been met, the file is closed.
-This means a registrant does not have to undergo a full public hearing.
+This prevents a registrant from having to undergo a full public hearing where it is considered unlikely that the HPC could successfully prove its case at a final hearing.

 The purpose of the fitness to practise process is to protect the public.
 It is not intended to punish registrants.
 Therefore, only cases where a panel is satisfied that there is a realistic prospect that the HPC will be able to establish its case will proceed to a full hearing.
 In some cases it may be possible to prove the facts of the case, but the panel may find that there is no realistic prospect that a registrant's current fitness to practise will be found to be impaired as a result.
 This would result in a 'no case to answer' decision and the case would not proceed.
-Examples of case to answer decisions are provided on page 23.
+Examples of case to answer decisions are provided on page x.

 Some cases are closed by the Fitness to Practise Department before being considered by an ICP.
-This can be for a number of reasons, such as the complaint not meeting the Council's standard of acceptance for allegations or where a complainant wishes to withdraw their complaint against a registrant and it is not feasible to proceed without the complainant's cooperation.
+This can be for a number of reasons, such as the complaint not meeting the Council's standard of acceptance for allegations or where a complainant wishes to withdraw their complaint against a registrant.
 All cases are investigated and further information sought before a decision is made to close the case.
 In 2009-10, 164 cases were closed before being considered by an Investigating Committee.
-This means that the number of allegations considered by a panel of the Investigating Committee is not the same as the total number of allegations received by the Fitness to Practise Department.
+This means that the number of allegations considered by a panel of the Investigating Committee is not the same as the total number of cases received by the Fitness to Practise Department.

 ICPs meet in private and consider all the available documentary information, including any information sent to us by the registrant in response to the allegation.
-The HPC has developed a practice note for Investigating Committee Panels, outlining the 'realistic prospect test' and the purpose of the ICP stage in the fitness to practise process.
-The 'realistic prospect test' is the test that panels use to determine whether a matter should be referred for a final hearing.
-Firstly, panels must be satisfied that there is evidence to support the facts of what is being alleged.
-Secondly, panels must agree that the facts (if proven) would amount to the grounds of the allegation (ie misconduct, lack of competence, conviction / caution, incorrect / fraudulent entry to the Register, health etc).
+The HPC has developed a Practice Note for Investigating Committee Panels, outlining the "realistic prospect test" and the purpose of the ICP stage in the fitness to practise process.
+The "realistic prospect test" is the test that panels use to determine whether a matter should be referred for a final hearing.
+Firstly, panels must be satisfied that there is prima facie evidence to support the facts of what is being alleged; secondly, panels must agree that the facts (if proven) would amount to the grounds of the allegation (i.e. misconduct, lack of competence, conviction/caution, incorrect/fraudulent entry, health etc).
 Finally, panels must then decide whether the matters alleged are capable of impairing a registrant's current fitness to practise.
 ICPs must answer in the affirmative to all three stages of the realistic prospect test before a matter can be referred for a final hearing.